The Adelaide Hunter Hoodless National Historic Site

 Built in 1830 by John Bray and purchased by the Hunter family in 1851, the Homestead was the family home for the Hunter's until 1906.
 The property remained in private ownership until 1959 when the FWIC purchased the home along with three of the original 140 acres to preserve and operate as a museum dedicated to depicting Victorian farm life and Adelaide Hunter Hoodless' childhood in rural Ontario.

-The site is open May to October with special seasonal events year round.
-Tours are offered of the historic home while classes will take place in the newly renovated Learning Center (scheduled to open in September 2019)
+The site is open May to October with special seasonal events year-round.
+Tours are offered of the historic home while classes will take place in the Learning Center.